newaeonweb/formula1/README.md

 ## Published

-Got to: [this is note a good name](http://cute-cows.surge.sh) and see the result of this POC.
+Got to: [this is not a good name](http://cute-cows.surge.sh) and see the result of this POC.

+_published with surge_